Portrait of Jane Austen, (c. 1810) by her sister, Cassandra.

 A public lecture by Dr Peta Beasley, English and Cultural Studies, The University of Western Australia.

 Born less than six months apart, both christened Jane, both from the same class, pseudo-gentry, both share a deep friendship and intimacy with their sister, both remain unmarried, both are in Bath at the same time and both novelists.
 However, to one, Jane Austen, literary history has been kind, the other, Jane Porter, unfortunately now virtually unknown.
 Ironic, given Jane Porter knew great success during her lifetime, dubbed by twentieth-century critic Robert Tate Irvine, as “the Margaret Mitchell of 1803,” while Jane Austen knew only slow-growing success during her lifetime.
 Although Porter, and her sister Anna Maria, admired Austen’s work enormously, it is unclear if Austen had reciprocal admiration for Porter’s work.
 But, there are two interesting intersections, both Porter and Austen had a professional scepticism (jealousy?) for the work of Sir Walter Scott, and both met, and were invited by the Royal Librarian, James Stanier Clark, to dedicate one of their novels to His Highness, the Prince of Wales.
-This presentation will tell the tale of the how the two Janes responded to the request.
+This presentation told the tale of the how the two Janes responded to the request.

 Peta Beasley’s PhD explored the issues of nationalism and heroism in the novels of Jane Porter (1776-1850).
 Peta’s publications include, a chapter titled “Transporting Genres” in Victorian Traffic, published by Cambridge Scholars in 2008, and a paper in Victorian Network (2009), entitled “Georgiana Molloy, Jane Porter and the Significance of Exploration Narratives for New Beginnings in a Strange Land”.
 She also co-authored a paper with Professor Andrew Lynch on Sir Thomas Malory, published in The Encyclopedia of British Medieval Literature in 2014 by Wiley-Blackwell, and contributed an article review for Tulsa Studies in Women’s Literature journal in 2015.
 Peta is a sessional teacher at The University of Western Australia and Edith Cowan University.